-Talk about the little things and make a plan and an agreement what are the rules.
+Talk about the little things and make a plan and an agreement about what are the rules of trial separation.
 Who cooks for who and does he?
 Who and when uses the bathroom?
 Is the dog someone’s responsibility?
 Who takes the kids to school?

 Don’t leave anything to coincidence.
 Give yourselves time and be officially separated, but don’t go on like that forever.
-A period of three to six months is optimal, but whatever the spouses agree on, is also good.
+A period of three to six months is optimal for a temporary separation.
+But whatever the spouses agree on, is also good.

 Talk to children

-The good part when living together and be separated is that you have plenty of options how to handle the children’s problem.
+The good part when living together and still be on trial separation with kids is that you have plenty of options on how to handle the children’s problem.

 Kids are sensitive and extra care should be given to them.
-It is your choice if you are going to tell them about the separation or not.
+So if you are separated but living together with kids, it is your choice if you are going to tell them about the trial separation or not.
 If they are older, they’ll probably understand, but if they’re too young, maybe not having to talk to them is the best option.

 Define how you’re going to tell the world

-Are you going to tell the world?
+Are you going to tell the world about your trial separation in the same house?
 You don’t need everyone to know if you want to keep this to yourself.
 You can tell some friends, but leave the family out of it, or tell some family members you trust, but not everyone else.
 It’s your choice.

 Arrange room possession